 - If you have not previously created an account, click Register Now on the lower right to set up your profile.

-To submit a nomination for the Cooper Award, you will need to upload 1) a mini-paper describing the candidate’s research, and 2) a current CV of the candidate (up to two pages).
+To submit a nomination for the Cooper Award, you will need to upload 1) a mini-paper describing the candidate’s research, and 2) a current CV of the candidate.

 Guidelines for Mini-Paper of Candidate’s Research